julianeon/useful-python-scripts/README.md

 ## api_tmdb_get_movie_print_info.py

-This script prints the homepage and description for movie - here, Star Wars.
+This script prints the homepage and description for a movie - here, Star Wars.

+To get this information, it uses the API for TMDB (The Movie Database), a free resource with no cost for personal usage API requests.

+Note: you'll have to get your own API key from TMDB and add it as an env var under the name MOVIEDB_API_KEY in order to successfully run this script.

 Run it like this: